Alvarios/gcfs/README.md

 - **Configuration > Metadata**
     - Add a short syntax for nested fields "general.author"
     - Ignore spaces and case for type declaration
-- **Methods > InsertF**
-    - Add Force flag to insert document without any check
-    - Add Strict flag to disable any non required field
-    - Merge flag arguments into an unique flag interface
 - **Methods**
     - Search method and api with nefts package